Skip to content

 required

 A function to find the Markov boundary matrix.
-This function should take in a Pandas DataFrame of data, and return a 2D numpy array, where the (i, j)th entry is True if the jth variable is in the Markov boundary of the ith variable, and False otherwise.
-The function's signature should be: find_markov_boundary_matrix_fun(data: pd.DataFrame) -> np.ndarray
+It takes a numpy array of data, and returns a 2D numpy array.
+The (i, j)th entry is True if the jth variable is in the Markov boundary of the ith variable, and False otherwise.

 None